-A subcutaneous abscess is a manifestation of a spectrum of soft tissue skin infection which includes cellulitis and necrotising fasciitis.
+A subcutaneous abscess is a kind of soft tissue abscess and a manifestation of a spectrum of skin and soft tissue infections which also includes cellulitis and necrotizing fasciitis.
 It is a form of abscess which lies within the dermis and subdermal cutaneous layers.
-Along with dental abscesses, subcutaneous abscesses are the most common site for abscess formation.
+Along with dental abscesses, the subcutaneous layer is the most common site for abscess formation.

 Patients typically present with an acute or subacute history of a focal swelling or lump in the affected skin with accompanying signs of cellulitis.
-If there is bacteraemia patient may present with systemic signs of sepsis such as fever, rigors, and raised inflammatory markers.
+If there is bacteremia, the patient may present with systemic signs of sepsis such as fever, rigours, and raised inflammatory markers.

-- septae, sediment, or even gas may be seen within the central fluid collection.
+septa, sediment, or even gas may be seen within the central fluid collection

-cobblestone appearance of surrounding subcutaneous tissues due to oedema from associated cellulitis
+cobblestone appearance of surrounding subcutaneous tissues due to edema from associated cellulitis